testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `draft`

 :white_check_mark:  **Do:** Test how the system process a batch of messages, both logic and acknowledements.
 Batch might cover other risks comparing a single message.
-Re-fetch - last messages also processed, granular acknowlgement (sub case),
+Re-fetch - last messages also processed, granular acknowlgement (sub case), streaming.
+Different than single message, why (re-fetch fails..., some message didn't finish)

  specifically a number that is bigger than a single fetch (rabbit config key, sqs).
-Different than single message, why (re-fetch fails..., some message didn't finish).

-Ideas: Ths sub-case of a single failure which might not trigger bringing more, assert that the last messages are also processed, streaming
+Ideas: Ths sub-case of a single failure which might not trigger bringing more, assert that the last messages are also processed,